 - Tesla Model Y

-It's also worth remembering that these cars might meet the final assembly requirements.
+It's worth noting that these cars might meet the final assembly requirements.
 Since automakers can build their cars in multiple locations, that may not be the case for every single car produced.

 For that reason the government advises you to check a car’s VIN number with the NHTSA’s VIN Decoder (opens in new tab) tool.
 That will confirm the manufacture location of that individual car.

-What if you just ordered an electric car, but haven’t received it yet?
+What if you ordered an electric car before August 16 2022?

 The waiting list for new cars is pretty long at the moment, electric or not.
 Supply chain issues have had a big impact on the auto industry, so there may be quite the gap between ordering a car and it being delivered.
 If you’re one of those people, the news that the tax credit has now changed may be a little worrying — or irritating, depending on your disposition.